Pippa Nixon: Radio

 In 2013, Nixon was cast in the role of Lizzie Eustace in the BBC radio adaptation of The Eustace Diamonds.
 Also in 2013, she played Julia alongside Christopher Eccleston's Winston in the BBC 4 Drama Nineteen Eighty-Four as part of the BBC Radio 4 Real George Orwell Season.
 She played Elizabeth Bennett in a BBC Radio 4 drama of Pride and Prejudice alongside Jamie Parker, Toby Jones, David Troughton, and Samantha Spiro, which was broadcast in early 2014.
 Currently she is appearing as Celestine de Tullio in the BBC Radio drama, Tommies.

 In 2015, Nixon reprised her role as Rosalind in BBC Radio 3's new production of Shakespeare's As You Like It.
 Orlando was played by Luke Norris who had played Olivier in the 2013 RSC stage version.
 Later in 2015, Nixon played Lotty in the BBC Radio 4 drama The Enchanted April.

 Royal Shakespeare Company (RSC)

 At the Royal Shakespeare Company, Nixon played a number of leading roles.
-The three-year residency with the world-renowned Royal Shakespeare Company received with wide-ranging critical acclaim.
+The three-year residency with the world-renowned Royal Shakespeare Company was received with wide-ranging critical acclaim.